Architecture

 The new John Lewis store anchors the scheme: placed on the extension of the Headrow, the city’s main civic axis, the store forms a visible gateway into the city centre.

-The materiality of the building draws on the history of terracotta façades in Leeds, often produced by the local Burmantoffs Terracotta works, providing a modern interpretation of a traditional material.
+The materiality of the building draws on the history of terracotta façades in Leeds, often produced by the local Burmantoffs Terracotta works, providing a modern interpretation of traditional material.

 The façade order is also influenced by the textile history of Leeds as well as John Lewis, and is designed as a layered terracotta skin reminiscent of woven fabric.
 Bespoke ceramics infills coated with a metallic durable finish were developed for the project.
 The diagrid is the ordering element that repeats along the perimeter of the building; the resulting diamonds contain infill panels which respond to the internal layout of the store and the immediate context, providing transparency and ornamentation to the building.